markh-de/KiVar/README.md

 For a presentation of the **concepts** and **features** of KiVar, including a **short tutorial**, you can watch the talk ["**Managing PCB Assembly Variants with KiVar**"](https://youtu.be/SpXH380KWUA), which was recorded at KiCon Europe 2024 in Bochum, Germany.

 The presentation **slides** including the embedded screencast videos can be downloaded from the [pretalx page](https://pretalx.kicad.org/kicon-europe-2024/talk/QMYVCL/).

+> [!NOTE]
+> The presentation covered KiVar 0.4.0, which did not yet support flat variants (added in 0.5.0).

 Many thanks to Seth for the invitation.